Gr8Potato/RBLX-Targeter/README.md

 ### Windows

-Download the [latest RBLX Targeter EXE](https://github.com/Gr8Potato/RBLX-Targeter/releases).
+Download the [latest RBLX Targeter .exe](https://github.com/Gr8Potato/RBLX-Targeter/releases).
 All relevant dependencies and runtimes should be installed upon running the program.
 > [!NOTE]
 > Windows Defender WILL trigger upon attempting to run the program.
 This is because the hash isn't signed by Microsoft.
-Windows Defender should scan the program and function normally.
+Windows Defender should scan the program and function normally, however you may need to remove the program from quarantine.
+If you do not trust the `.exe` file, continue reading.

-### Other Operating Systems
+### Alternative Installation Method

 You will need to install the Python `requests` package to use RBLX Targeter.
 Also, make sure you have Python installed on your system (I made this in version `3.12.3`).